Lance Bass: They Accepted My Offer on the Brady Bunch House

 When The Brady Bunch house was put on the market last month in search of buyers, Lance Bass was like, It's gotta be me.

-"Super excited to announce they accepted my offer on the #BradyBunch house last night!!!" he tweeted.
+"Super excited to announce they accepted my offer on the #BradyBunch house last night!!!" he tweeted on Friday.
 "This is going to be a fun project!"

+Bass did not disclose the amount he had offered or say when the sale would be finalized.
+The owners' real estate agent told E!
+News that Bass had submitted an offer but did not confirm that the home was sold to the singer.

-Maureen McCormick, who played Marcia Brady on The Brady Bunch series, wrote in response, "Congratulations! ❤️❤️❤️" and joked, "May all your problems from here on out always be solved in a half hour!"
+Maureen McCormick, who played Marcia Brady on The Brady Bunch series, wrote in response to Bass' tweet, "Congratulations! ❤️❤️❤️" and joked, "May all your problems from here on out always be solved in a half hour!"

 "Thanks!
 You will most certainly be the first dinner guest!!
 I'm honored you approve," Bass tweeted back on Saturday.